RSPCA Shop Next Gen Education

 Dogs bark for many different reasons.
 A dog may bark to express how they're feeling – for example, when they're excited, frustrated, bored or scared.
 If a dog feels threatened, they may bark to tell somebody to stay away or to leave.

 Other times, dogs may bark because they want something in particular, such as their favourite toy.
-Dogs may also bark when they're in distress - for example - when they're left alone.
+Dogs may also bark when they're in distress – for example, when they're left alone.

 Barking is a form of communication and is a completely normal dog behaviour.
 However, if the amount your dog barks increases or becomes excessive, it can be a sign that something isn't right and it may also cause problems for other people.